allthedata/plotbrowser/README.md

 ipython --pylab=qt
 run /path/to/plotbrowser.py
 ```
-Using the GUI, create a figure, then a subplot or axes, then a line.
-Or use the python shell and click "refresh list" to update the list of figures.
-Double-click an item in the lists of figures, axes, and lines to change the window title, axes title, and line label respectively.
+If you want to use the GUI to make the initial plot, first create a figure, then a subplot or axes, then a line.
+Or make plots the normal way with the interactive shell or a script, then click "refresh list" in the GUI to update the figure list widget.
+One feature that may not be apparent is that you can double-click an item in the list widgets of figures, axes, and lines to change the window title, axes title, and line label respectively.

 Screenshots
 -----------